outmoded/hapijs.com/lib/tutorials/en_US/validation.md

 ## <a name="joi" /> Joi

 [Joi](https://github.com/hapijs/joi) is an object schema description language and validator for JavaScript objects.
 Joi allows you to create blueprints or schemas for JavaScript objects to ensure validation of key information.
 Joi can validate both input and output data.
-To get started with `joi`, you must first install and add it as a dependencyh to your project:
+To get started with `joi`, you must first install and add it as a dependency to your project:

 `npm install joi`